mages/PSRWP/PSRWP.md

 ![ODP diagnostic plots](figures/ODP diagnostic plots.png)

 While the ODP model has the same central estimates as the Mack, its distributional estimates are different.
-The residual scatter plots, actual/expected plots (calendar year only) and heat maps are shown in Figure 7 -16 and Figure 7 -17.
+The residual scatter plots, actual/expected plots (calendar year only) and heat maps are shown in Figure [ODP diagnostic plots](#ODP diagnostic plots) and Figure [Actual/fitted heat maps for data set 1](#Actual/fitted heat maps for data set 1).
 The residuals (standardised Pearson residuals) are calculated by fitting the ODP model as a GLM – this may be done in statistical packages such as R or SAS.

 Although not perfect, the residual scatter plots do not reveal any serious problems with the model.
 There may be a suggestion of a trend in early calendar years, but data is limited here so the apparent trend is not of huge concern.
 The actual/fitted heat maps also appear acceptable.